jezzsantos/saastack/src/Tools.GitHubActions/VariableSubstitution/README.md

 # AppSettings Variable Substitution

 This action performs variable substitution of .NET projects (that use `appsettings.json` files) where you also store their variables and secrets in a GitHub repository.
+It also provides a mechanism to verify that all the required settings (defined in `appsettings.json` files) are defined in the GitHub repository before deployment.

-> Unlike the well-known GitHub action [`microsoft/variable-substitution`](https://github.com/microsoft/variable-substitution), this action verifies the settings before substitution, and does not require the developer to change the `build.yml` file when they add or remove settings in their code.
+> Unlike the well-known GitHub action [`microsoft/variable-substitution`](https://github.com/microsoft/variable-substitution), this action verifies the settings before substitution, and does not require the developer to modify the `build.yml` file when they add or remove settings in their code.
-> This action will fail the build when there is a mismatch between what the code says, and what the GitHub repository says.
+> This action will fail the build when there is a mismatch between what the `appsettings.json` files say, and what the GitHub repository has defined in its secrets and environment variables.
-> This dramatically decreases the chances of deploying mis-configured software, as the code changes.
+> This capability dramatically decreases the chances of deploying mis-configured software, as the code changes between deployments.
+In this way, this action is a safeguard for deployment.

 ## How It Works

-This action scans for a set of `appsettings.json` files in the current repository (using a glob filter), and for each found file:
+This action scans for a set of `appsettings.json` files across the current repository (using a glob pattern filter).

+For each settings file found, it will:
-1. Verifies that all variables that are referenced in the `Required` sections, have corresponding variables in the  GitHub Secrets or in GitHub variables of the repository.
-This is to ensure that new settings that are designated as "required", have been correctly set up in the GitHub repository first, before deployment.
+1. Verify that all settings that are referenced in the `Deploy -> Required -> Keys` sections, have corresponding variables defined in the GitHub secrets or in GitHub environment variables of the GitHub repository.
+This ensures that new settings that are designated as "required", have been correctly set up in the GitHub repository  before deployment of the software.
+It is up to the developer to define what is "required" and what is not "required".
-2. Substitutes the values of the variables and secrets stored in the GitHub project for the specified environment, into all the `appsettings.json` files.
+2. Substitutes the values of all settings of all `appsettings.json` files, with the values of all secrets and environment variables stored in the GitHub project (for the specified environment of the build).
+These files are then rewritten back to the build artifacts, for deployment.

 ## Set up

-This action relies on the source code declaring what variables must be present in the GitHub repository, before deployment.
+This action relies on the source code (i.e., `appsettings.json` files) declaring what variables/secrets must be present in the GitHub repository, before deployment.
+This is achieved with the definition of a `Deploy -> Required -> Keys` section of the `appsettings.json` file for each deployable host.

-This action also relies on the variables/secrets defined in the GitHub project, using a naming convention that can automatically match the variables in the `appsettings.json` files.
+This action also relies on the variables/secrets being defined in the GitHub project for a specific environment, using a naming convention that can automatically match the variables in the `appsettings.json` files.

 ### Source Code

-This action depends on the definition of a set of "Required" settings defined in one of your `appsettings.json` files.
+This action depends on the definition of a set of `Deploy -> Required -> Keys` settings defined in one of your `appsettings.json` files.

 For example,